 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was signed into law with bipartisan support on April 16, 2015 and is starting January 1, 2017.
 The law does many things but most importantly it establishes new ways to pay physicians for caring for Medicare beneficiaries.
 The law also includes new funding for technical assistance to providers, funding for measure development and testing, enables new programs and requirements for data sharing, and establishes new federal advisory groups.
 It is comprehensive legislation that has the potential to significantly restructure U.S. healthcare.

 It is proposed that all Medicare Part B providers will enter into a new payment framework called the Quality Payment Program (QPP).
-The QPP is set to replace the Sustainable Growth Rate (SGR) Formula that currently determines the Medicare Part B reimbursement rates.
+The QPP replaces the Sustainable Growth Rate (SGR) Formula that formerly determines the Medicare Part B reimbursement rates.

 Without reading all 962 pages of this law, the MACRA QPP changes how Medicare pays eligible providers who give care to Medicare beneficiaries by replacing the previous Medicare Part B reimbursement schedule with a new payment program that is based on performance and focused on quality of care, value and accountability.

 Under the QPP, participating providers will be paid based on the quality and effectiveness of the care they provide.
 A growing percentage of physician payment will be based on value – not on volume – like the current fee-for-service system.
 High value care will be defined by measures of quality and efficiency and providers will earn more or less depending on their performance against those measures.

 The program’s measures have been outlined — and are under the guidance of the Centers for Medicare and Medicaid Services (CMS) — in the two paths listed below to allow incentivization for care quality rather than volume.
 The goal of the MACRA QPP is that providers will earn more or less depending on their performance against these measures.